psujit/currency-converter/README.md

 ## Constraints

 - The currency converter only supports the currencies provided by the European Central Bank.
-- The currency converter is restricted to show precision up to 4 decimal places because of the weird JS handling of floating point number arithmetic.
+- The currency converter limits precision to four decimal places due to the peculiar way JavaScript handles arithmetic with floating point numbers.
 - Only "." is allowed as a decimal separator.

 ## Validations

 - The input amount can be a non-negative number.
 - The Base and Target currencies must not be the same.
-- Phone Number must be of the format 0123 4567890 or 0123 45678901